Welcome to Visited Vertebrata Palasiatica, Today is

 To act in a balanced, objective and fair way while carrying out their expected duties, without discrimination on grounds of gender, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.

-To adopt and follow reasonable procedures in the event of complaints of an ethical or conflicting nature, in accordance with the policies and procedures of the Society where appropriate.
+To adopt and follow reasonable procedures in the event of complaints of an ethical or conflicting nature, in accordance with the policies and procedures of the journal where appropriate.
 To give authors a reasonable opportunity to respond to any complaints.
 All complaints should be investigated no matter when the original publication was approved.
 Documentation associated with any such complaints should be retained.

-1.2 Reviewers’ responsibilities
+1.2 Reviewers’ Responsibilities

-To contribute to the decision-making process, and to assist in improving the quality of the published paper by reviewing the manuscript objectively, and in a timely manner
+To contribute to the decision-making process, and to assist in improving the quality of the published paper by reviewing the manuscript objectively, and in a timely manner.

-1.3 Authors’ responsibilities
+1.3 Authors’ Responsibilities

 Authors should refrain from misrepresenting research results which could damage the trust in the journal and ultimately the entire scientific endeavor.
 Maintaining integrity of the research and its presentation can be achieved by the following rules of good scientific practice.

-A single study is not split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time (e.g. “salami-publishing”).
+(3) A single study is not split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time (e.g. “salami-publishing”).

-Consent to submit has been received from all co-authors and responsible authorities at the institute/organization where the work has been carried out before the work is submitted.
+(6) Consent to submit has been received from all co-authors and responsible authorities at the institute/organization where the work has been carried out before the work is submitted.

-Authors whose names appear on the submission have contributed sufficiently to the scientific work and therefore share collective responsibility and accountability for the results.
+(7) Authors whose names appear on the submission have contributed sufficiently to the scientific work and therefore share collective responsibility and accountability for the results.

 1.4 Authorship